Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 taxonomies.tags = ["theory of computation", "automata", "context-free grammar", "pda", "parsing"]
 +++

 This is part 2 of old-school linear time parsing algorithms, which only need to go over the input once, without backtracking or caching.
-In [part 1](@/ll-parsing-recursive-descent.md) we learned about LL parsing, how to construct the parse tables for it, and how those relate to direct execution of the parser with recursive descent.
+In [part 1](@/ll-parsing-recursive-descent.md) we learnt about LL parsing, how to construct the parse tables for it, and how those relate to direct execution of the parser with recursive descent.
 Since part 1 and part 2 were originally one blog post that I simply cut in half after feedback that it was too long, this post assumes you've read part 1.
 It's probably still pretty readable without reading all of part 1 though.
 This post is meant to be readable for people unfamiliar with parsing, and yet be interesting for those who are familiar with the more traditional explanations!
 It's still interesting because I like to explain things from an automata point of view instead of a procedural algorithm.
 We'll check out LR parsing, its (different) parse tables, and recursive _ascent_.
 I'm hoping that last one is something you don't know about yet, it's pretty cool!
 I'll use examples of grammars, and tables, and automata, and even some Rust code to show you how to implement a parser.
 Let's dive in!

 # Bottomup, LR parsing

-LR stands for left-to-right, rightmost derivation _in reverse_.
+LR stands for left-to-right, rightmost [derivation](@/ll-parsing-recursive-descent.md#context-free-grammars-derivations-and-a-naive-pda-translation) _in reverse_.
 If you think about it, left-to-right and rightmost derivation are incompatible: The rightmost derivation chooses the rule for the rightmost sort first every time, but that means skipping over some unknown amount of input if you read left-to-right to even get to that point.
 However, the _reverse_ of the rightmost derivation is a left-to-right form of parsing.
 This reverse derivation describes going bottomup, left-to-right through the parse tree.

 ## Expressive power and relation to LL